-In restoring oyster beds, oyster shell are sometimes seeded with larvae in enclosed tanks before returning the seeded shell to their natural habitat.
-A research team led by NCCOS has been working for more than a year to develop an experiment to study the feasibility of directly releasing oyster larvae onto unenclosed, open water, oyster reefs as a seeding mechanism as an alternative to the current restoration process.
+Traditional oyster restoration strategies involve seeding oyster shells with lab-harvested oyster larvae in enclosed tanks before returning the seeded shells to their natural habitat.
+A research team led by NCCOS has been studying the feasibility of releasing oyster larvae directly onto open water oyster reefs as an alternative to the current restoration process.

-One challenge is to determine definitively that spat found on the test-scale reef are actually the result of the released larvae—and not from naturally occurring larvae in the water column.
+One challenge of this new method is determining whether the spat (juvenile oysters) settling on the open water reef are actually the result of the released larvae, or if they are from naturally occurring larvae in the water column.
 NCCOS scientist Jason Spires recently developed a mechanism to mark late stage oyster larvae by placing them in a calcein (fluorescent dye) bath prior to release.
-The calcein dye mark fluoresces under certain light lengths, and can persist for several months as the larvae sets and grows into a juvenile oyster.
+The dye, an Investigational New Animal Drug (INAD) in the Aquatic Animal Drug Approval Partnership (AADAP) program, acts as a tag once laid down in the oyster shell.
+This calcein dye “tag” will glow under special light, and can persist for several months as the larvae settles and grows into a juvenile oyster.

 Did the research team find any marked spat?
 Yes!
-Continued analysis is under way, but early estimates are that the experiment produced thousands of oyster spat.
+Continued analysis is under way, but early estimates show that the experiment produced thousands of oyster spat.
 All spat sampled showed calcein marks.

-Shell bags near the center of each array, where the larvae were deployed, produced far more spat than bags further from the center.
-A replicate experiment is currently under way, with early results being even more encouraging then the July deployment.
+Shell bags near the center of each oyster reef, where the larvae were deployed, produced far more spat than bags further from the center.
+A replicate experiment is currently under way, with early results being even more encouraging than the July deployment.
 Although settlement results are promising, additional studies are warranted to investigate the scalability and applicability for large scale oyster restoration and aquaculture.

 This project is in support of a request from the NOAA Restoration Center to investigate alternative oyster restoration strategies.
 Tagging methods utilized for larval origin confirmation build on methods developed in the NCCOS funded Oyster Marking Methodology Study.